 unnest

-The unnest() function expands the elements of an array into multiple rows and returns a relational table containing these elements.
-The syntax is as follows:
+The unnest() function expands the elements in an array to multiple rows and returns a relation table that contains the elements.
+Syntax:

 unnest(arr_list) [AS] [table_name[(col_name_list)]]